sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 ## Profiling

 [Pyroscope](https://pyroscope.io) is Open Source Application for profiling Application.
 It is a cross-language tool i.e. programs in variety of languages can be profiled using it.
 It works in client server model where in,
-    - Client - pyroscope executable runs the intended code (in languages like C#, Ruby) etc. (in case of Go, it is available as dependency) and collects instrumentation details to be sent to server.
+    - Client - Pyroscope executable runs the intended code (in languages like C#, Ruby) etc. (in case of Go, it is available as dependency) and collects instrumentation details to be sent to server.
     - Server - Runs as a separate process (on Linux [Works in WSL if using Windows] or Mac), collects the data from client processes and renders them as table and/or flame graph via Web UI.A flamegraph is a way to visualize resources used by a program, like CPU usage or memory allocations, and see which parts of your code were responsible.

 Lets see how a function in C# can be instrumented using PyroScope.